Mutual Defense Treaty (United States–Philippines)

-The Mutual Defense Treaty between the Republic of the Philippines and the United States of America (MDT) is a treaty that was signed on August 30, 1951, in Washington, D.C., between representatives of the Philippines and the United States.
-The overall accord contains eight articles and dictates for both nations to support each other if an external party attacks the Philippines or the United States.
+The Mutual Defense Treaty Between the United States and the Republic of the Philippines is an agreement between the two nations recognizing that an attack in the Pacific on either would endanger the peace of both and agreeing to act in concert to meet the common danger.
+It was signed on August 30, 1951 by their representatives in Washington, D.C. and has eight articles.

 History

-The Philippines became a territory of the United States following the Spanish–American War and the subsequent Philippine–American War.
+The Philippines became a US territory after the Spanish–American War and the subsequent Philippine–American War.
 In 1935, under the terms of the Tydings–McDuffie Act, the Philippines became a self-governing commonwealth, the Philippine Commonwealth, with full independence planned for ten years later.
-Delayed by World War II and the Japanese invasion and occupation of the Philippines, the Philippines became fully independent on July 4, 1946.
-Following independence there remained in the Philippines a strong American military presence including a number of United States military bases in the Philippines, all allowed by treaties between the newly independent Philippines and the United States.
-There were also a number of treaties that created a strong bond between the Philippines and the United States which gave both countries rights not enjoyed by other nations.
-The Mutual Defense Treaty Between the Republic of the Philippines and the United States of America was signed on August 30, 1951, in Washington, D.C. between representatives of the Philippines and the United States.
+Delayed by World War II and the Japanese invasion and occupation of the Philippines, the Philippines became a fully independent sovereign state on July 4, 1946.
+Following independence, a strong US military presence remained, including a number of US military bases that were agreed in treaties between the countries.
+Some treaties created a strong bond between them that gave both countries rights not enjoyed by other nations.
+The Mutual Defense Treaty between the Republic of the Philippines and the United States of America was signed on August 30, 1951, in Washington, D.C. between representatives of the Philippines and the United States.

-A review of the MDT was ordered by Philippine Defense Secretary Delfin Lorenzana on 28 December 2018 with “to maintain it, strengthen it, or scrap it” as the end goal.
-On 11 February 2020, the Philippines notified the US that it intended to withdraw from the Visiting Forces Agreement, leading to speculation that the move could impact the MDT.
+Philippine Defense Secretary Delfin Lorenzana ordered a review of the MDT on December 28, 2018, to "maintain it, strengthen it, or scrap it".
+On February 11, 2020, the Philippines notified the US that it would withdraw from the Visiting Forces Agreement, leading to speculation that the move could impact the MDT.
 It reversed its decision in June 2020.